Guidelines for Writers

 1422 Euclid Ave.

 Phone queries are discouraged.

 Ohio Magazine constantly seeks to widen its pool of assignment and stock photographers from around the state.
-We are particularly interested in photographers from the northwest, southeast and central regions of Ohio.
+We are particularly interested in photographers from the northwest and southeast regions of Ohio.
 Very rarely do we hire photographers from out-of-state.
 Please e-mail 5-10, low-resolution, published samples of your work, along with your education/training information to

 Lesley Blake, Art Director, at firstname.lastname@example.org.
 Only qualified and/or published photographers will be considered.
 If you’re on the Web, even better.
 Point us in the direction of your site.
 Telephone queries are discouraged.

 Please remember that our editorial calendar is established three to six months in advance.
 For queries related to a timely event or seasonal events, allow nine months' to a year’s notice.

 We do not publish unsolicited photos.
-If we’re interested in your work, we’ll contact you to discuss a potential assignment.
+If we’re interested in your work, we’ll contact you to discuss a potential assignment or stock purchase.

-Please see our Artist Guidelines for fees, assignment and stock information.
+Please see our Artist Guidelines for fees, assignment, stock and payment information.